MihaiBlebea/mihaiblebea-tech-blog/content/en/posts/python-football-live-scores.md

 This will most likely work better on Linux OS, but you can easily adapt this for Windows or MacOS.

-## What is the biggest problem we have to overcome?
+## What is the biggest problem we will have to overcome?

 To be completely honest with you, this is not my first stab at building this, but I always found myself stuck when I tried to get the real time football scores.

 We have a couple of options to overcome this:

-- scrape the real scores from Google
+- scrape the live scores from Google

 - follow a Twitter stream and get the scores in real time

-- use a FREE API that provides us the scores without any fuss
+- use a [FREE API](https://bit.ly/3oEBIyl) that provides us the scores without any fuss

 Hmmm, hard decissions... but let's go with the last option as it's the most conveniant and easy to implement.